apollographql/rust-best-practices/book/chapter_05.md

 Tests that go in the **same module** as the **tested unit** was declared, this allows the test runner to have visibility over private functions and parent `use` declarations.
 They can also consume `pub(crate)` functions from other modules if needed.
 Unit tests can be more focused on **implementation and edge-cases checks**.

-* They should be as simple as possible, testing one state and one behaviour of the unit.
+* They should be as simple as possible, testing one state and one behavior of the unit.
 KISS.
 * They should test for errors and edge cases.
 * Different tests of the same unit can be combined under a single `#[cfg(test)] mod test_unit_of_work {...}`, allowing multiple submodules for different `units_of_work`.
 * Try to keep external states/side effects to your API to minimum and focus those tests on the `mod.rs` files.